Results from a recent IP study conducted internationally find disconnects between knowledge of IP value and actions related to IP.

 The report identifies several factors that influence how an individual views IP rights, including age, education level and product cost.
 Unsurprisingly, consumers are more likely to purchase counterfeits if they perceive that a genuine product is too expensive or if it is unavailable in their market.
 Younger people seemed more apt to engage in counterfeit purchases and piracy but, interestingly, they also showed more awareness of where to obtain appropriately licensed content.
 The 2017 EU study showed that 27 percent of 15- to 24-year-olds purposefully accessed illegally streaming content compared to only 10 percent of the general population.
 Forty-one percent of that young cohort paid for access to legal content streams or downloads as opposed to 27 percent of the general population.
 A 2014 study published in Florida Law Review also showed a strong correlation between higher education levels and a greater preference for substantial IP rights.

 Similar disconnects between knowledge of IP value and actions related to IP are also seen in the business world.
-A 2015 study by the UK Intellectual Property Office shows that 94 percent of small- and medium-sized enterprises (SMEs) believed that it was important to know how to value the firm’s IP, 96 percent of those entities hadn’t valued their IP.
+A 2015 study by the UK Intellectual Property Office shows that 94 percent of small- and medium-sized enterprises (SMEs) believed that it was important to know how to value the firm's IP, 96 percent of those entities had not valued their IP.
 Larger corporations showed more participation in IP systems leading to the conclusion that the costs of using those systems may seem prohibitive to SME participation.

 Students are expected to have some interaction with patents during their careers but an informal study of UCLA engineering students in 2012 found that more than one-fifth of graduate-level students surveyed felt that they could not accurately answer the question "What is a patent?"
 The CIPU report acknowledges that education programs in other countries often do as good a job, if not better, of educating students on IP topics.